ovotech/bit-node-tools/packages/apollo-datasource-axios/README.md

 ### Interceptors

-You can pass interceptors to axios declartivly with the `request: []` or `response: []` option keys, for request or response interceptors respectively.
+You can pass interceptors to axios declaratively with the `request: []` or `response: []` option keys, for request or response interceptors respectively.

 ```typescript
 const logResponse = (res) => {